 Areas of counselling I deal with

-Fees are charged from £60 for daytime and £65 for evening sessions.
-Sessions can be paid in advance by BACS transfer or in cash on the day.
+Fees are charged from £70 for daytime and £75 for evening sessions.
+Sessions can be paid in advance by BACS transfer.
 Depending on availability I may be able to offer a concessionary rate to those on a low income.